-We already know that Ktor is a server mechanism (with Tomcat, Jetty, Netty, or Coroutine I/O) listening to some port and endpoints.
-We should note that it comprises modules, which themselves comprise functions (for example routing, sessions, logging).
+We already know that Ktor can create server applications (running on Netty, Tomcat, Jetty, or Coroutine I/O) listening to some port and endpoints.
+It is important to note that a Ktor application comprises modules, which themselves can comprise plugins and functions (for example routing, sessions, logging).
 As we know the routing function serves to configure the endpoints of our application.

 Ktor Modules